Strongich/ML_practice/README.md

-# Data Science internship test
-## All readme files with info about tasks are inside tasks folders.
+# All readme files with info about tasks are inside tasks folders.